 The philosophy behind the yin-yang symbol is no less than 3,500 years old, and was first introduced during the ninth century, in a text entitled ‘I Ching’ or ‘Book of Changes.’
-The text talks about cosmic duality and the importance of achieving balance between two halves in order to create a perfect whole.
+The text talks about cosmic duality and the importance of achieving the balance between two halves in order to create a perfect whole.

-However, it wasn’t until the Song Dynasty era when the concept of yin and yang was illustrated and symbolized using a diagram called taijitu or ‘the taichi symbol.’
+However, it wasn’t until the Song Dynasty era that the concept of yin and yang was illustrated and symbolized using a diagram called taijitu or ‘the taichi symbol.’
 The striking imagery of a perfect circle divided into two halves by a curved line was first introduced by a philosopher named Zhou Dunyi, and has evolved into what is now commonly referred to as the yin-yang symbol.

 Half of the circle is black, representing the yin side, and the other is white, symbolizing the yang side.
-Both halves are intertwined in an endless spiral, as if either side is always chasing the other.
-Notably, there is always a white dot on the black side, and a black dot on the white side of this diagram.
+Both halves are intertwined in an endless spiral as if either side is always chasing the other.
+Notably, there is always a white dot on the black side and a black dot on the white side of this diagram.
 This is to illustrate that there’s always a little bit of yin in every yang, and vice versa.

-So, what does yin and yang represent?back to menu ↑
+So, what does yin and yang represent?

 Yin Yang Meaning and Symbolism

 As you may notice, yin and yang represent opposing ideas and forces.
-Elements of yin and yang come in opposing pairs that complement each other, and the nature of yin-yang lies with the interplay of these polar opposites.
+Elements of yin and yang come in opposing pairs that complement each other, and the nature of yin-yang lies in the interplay of these polar opposites.

 Yin (the black side) is usually associated with the following: